mindspore-ai/docs/docs/lite/docs/source_en/quick_start/train_lenet.md

 net = TrainWrap(n)
 ```

-Wrapping the network with a loss layer and an optimizer and `export` it to a `MindIR` file. `TrainWrap` is provided in the example as:
+Define the loss function, network trainable parameters, optimizer, and enable single-step training, implemented by the `TrainWrap` function.

 ```python
 from mindspore import nn